 Targeted Mitigation:

-Development of customized maintenance and repair plans based on assessment findings.
+Development of maintenance and repair plans based on quantified risk.

 Regulatory Compliance: